DallanQ/lotr_duel_for_middle_earth/Manual.md

 ### Coins (page 4)
 In order to play them, certain cards have a Coin cost that you must pay to the reserve.

-> a blue chater card with a gold ring at the top.
-A white blie square at the center of te card with a 1 coin on it.
-Below the square is a demon squatting.
+> image of a blue chapter card with a gold ring at the top.
+A white square at the center of the card with a coin on it.

+### Skills (page 4)

-In order to play them, tiles and the majority of cards require you to have one or more Skills ( _see page 5_ ) in your play area.
+In order to play them, tiles and the majority of cards require you to have one or more Skills (see page 5) in your play area.
 If you do not have the required Skills, you may pay **1 Coin** to the reserve **per missing Skill symbol.**

-> a red chapter card with a white rectangle in the middle of the card  with 3 icons.
-The first icon has a two coloured face, the second has a hand and the third has a love with a red arrow peirced through.
+> image of a red chapter card with a white rectangle in the middle of the card  with 3 icons.
+The first icon has a two coloured face, the second has a hand  which is strength and the third icon which is courage.
 Below the rectangle is a beast.

-*Notes:*
+*Notes*:
-- *There is no limit to the number of Skills you may pay for, to the reserve, on your turn.*
+- *There is no limit to the number of Skills you may pay for, to the reserve, on your turn*.
-- *If a card does not require a Skill or a Coin, it has no cost, so you may play it for free.*
+- *If a card does not require a Skill or a Coin, it has no cost, so you may play it for free*.

-> a yellow circle with a pawn on it.
+> image of a yellow circle with a castle on it.

 Landmark tiles have an additional Coin cost equal to the number of **your Fortress pawns** already on the central board.
 Therefore, the additional cost of your first tile is 0 Coins.

-> A white square  with a yellow circle that has a pawn on it.
-3 love icon, with a 2 crown icon and a book icon.
-Directly below it is a grey tower pointing to a brown box with a stack card pointing to a card with an x on it.
+> image of a  white square  with a yellow circle that has a castle on it, and 3 strength icon, with a 2 crown icon and a book icon.
+Directly below it is a grey castle pointing to a brown scroll with stack cards pointing to a card with a lost coin on it.

 ### Chaining (page 4)